VHS Revival treads unfamiliar ground with a familiar friend

 McClane: Cheer up.
 Things could be worse.
 I was working on a nice fat suspension.
 Smoking cigarettes and watching Captain Kangaroo.

-Of course, Simon’s seemingly vindictive game is but a ruse for a much more elaborate plan, one given further credence by the fact that he is the brother of one Hans Gruber.
+It soon becomes apparent that Simon’s vindictive game is but a ruse for a much more elaborate plan, one given further credence by the fact that he is the brother of one Hans Gruber.
 Simon is played by Jeremy Irons, who delights in his role as the psychotic sophisticate.
 His performance as the faux-headcase with the imaginary stutter is utterly compelling, although you feel much more could have been done to expand on a character whose dual intentions hint at a further level of depth, and it almost was.

 An alternative ending saw McClane fired from his job for failing to unravel his opponent’s military ruse, a plot development which saw our hero track Simon down in a bar in Germany.
 The version was ultimately scrapped as it sullied the integrity of the McClane character to have him seek personal revenge, and although I would have to agree with that call, producers also dumped the ending due to a lack of action, which brings me conveniently to my next point.